Lodobo/dict.py/README.md

 ## Description

 This repository has four scripts. `downloader.sh` is a bash script that downloads wiktionary entries from kaikki.org with `wget`. `todb.py` is a python script that parses the downloaded jsonl files and sends the information to a database. `downloadAndSendToDB.sh` is a bash script that downloads AND runs the todb.py script.
-Finally, `TDict.py` is a TUI dictionary implementation of the database.
+Finally, `dict.py` is a CLI application that fetches word information from the database and displays it on the terminal.

 To quickly set up the database, it is possible to directly download a sql file.
 Just do the following :
 1) Install mysql